haxdb/haxdb-api/INSTALL.PRODUCTION.md

 ---

 # Set up MariaDB
-By default haxdb uses sqlite but maybe you have thousands of users or just prefer something a bit more.
+By default haxdb uses sqlite.
+Here is how you would install MariaDB.
 Future plans also include support for postgresql.

 Install MariaDB
 ```